2

 How much do part time evening firefighter jobs pay per year?

-As of Jun 10, 2026, the average yearly pay for part time evening firefighter in the United States is $59,606.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average yearly pay for part time evening firefighter in the United States is $59,606.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $45,500.00 and $69,000.00 per year, depending on experience, location, and employer.

-What are part time evening firefighters?
+What is a part time evening firefighter?

 Part time evening firefighters are trained emergency responders who work on a part-time basis, typically during evening hours, to help protect communities from fires and other emergencies.
 They perform many of the same duties as full-time firefighters, such as responding to fire alarms, conducting rescues, and providing first aid, but their shifts are usually scheduled to cover peak evening times or fill gaps in staffing.
 This role is ideal for individuals looking to serve their community while maintaining another job or personal commitments during the day.

-How do part-time evening firefighters typically balance their firefighting duties with other jobs or personal commitments?
+How do part time evening firefighters typically balance their firefighting duties with other jobs or personal commitments?

 Part-time evening firefighters often manage multiple responsibilities, including other jobs or family commitments, by working flexible shifts that primarily cover evenings and weekends.
 Fire departments usually provide advance schedules and allow for shift swaps among team members to accommodate personal needs.
 Communication and time management are crucial, as part-time firefighters must stay prepared for emergency call-outs while maintaining readiness and compliance with training requirements.
 Collaborating with a supportive team and clear scheduling helps ensure a healthy balance between firefighting duties and other aspects of life.